 Near the lodge is a campground.
 This is operated by the National Park Service and reservations need to be made in advance.

 When you first arrive at Brooks Camp, a National Park Service Ranger will give you a 15 minute lesson on bear safety.
-Travel in groups, make noise, leave all of your food in your cabin, do not approach the bears, stay at least 50 feet away from the bears, and other rules and tips are discussed.
+Travel in groups, make noise, leave all of your food in your cabin, do not approach the bears, stay at least 50 yards from the bears, and other rules and tips are discussed.

 I also recommend that you read the National Park Service website for bear safety tips before your visit.

 Do not carry any food around Brooks Camp.
 You will hear this again when you take your bear safety class upon arrival at Katmai, but do not carry any food on you.
 The bear can smell the food, even if it is in an airtight container in your backpack.
 You will be sharing the same trails as the bear and it’s possible you could cross paths with a bear.
 If they smell the food, they could get curious and want to check it out, leading to an unnecessary encounter with a bear.

 While in Katmai National Park, please practice the seven principles of Leave No Trace: plan ahead, stay on the trail, pack out what you bring to the hiking trail, properly dispose of waste, leave areas as you found them, minimize campfire impacts, be considerate of other hikers, and do not approach or feed wildlife.

 For more information on things to do in Katmai National Park & Preserve, with tips on how to plan your visit, read our article Best Things to Do in Katmai National Park.